Allen Lazard Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Lazard has averaged 34.2 receiving yards per game in his six career matchups against the Lions, 0.3 fewer than his over/under for Sunday's game.
+- In his six matchups against the Lions, Lazard's 34.2 receiving yards average is 1.3 less than his over/under for Sunday's game (35.5).

 - Lazard, in six matchups, had a touchdown catch twice.
 But he did not have multiple TDs in either of those games.